shway0/Gpt/drafts/act_I/chapter_06.md

 The opportunity came during the third watch rotation, when the camp's attention was divided by an unexpected void fluctuation at the northern perimeter.
 The Order Enforcer patrolling the western ruins diverted briefly to assess the disturbance, creating a longer gap in coverage than the standard pattern Wei had observed.

+"Now," Sutra urged within Wei's mind.
+"The fluctuation won't hold their attention for long."

-Wei moved with practiced silence, slipping away from his watch position while his partner was distracted by the commotion at the northern edge of camp.
+Wei moved with practiced silence, slipping away from his watch position while Lin was distracted by the commotion at the northern edge of camp.
 Years of invisible existence had taught him how to move without drawing attention—a skill developed through necessity that now served a greater purpose.

+He ducked behind a supply crate as another servant passed, then darted between two tents, staying in the shadows.
+The monitoring bracelet on his wrist would alert the camp if he moved beyond the perimeter, but he had prepared for this.
+During his earlier watch, he had carefully loosened the formation seal, creating just enough space to slip it off when needed.

+With a quick twist, the bracelet came free.
+Wei placed it carefully behind a rock where it would remain within the camp boundary, preventing any immediate alarm.
+Then he was moving again, swift and silent toward the western ruins.

 The path to the Heart Chamber required navigating through crystallized formations that had once been lesser buildings of the Boundless Meridian Sect.
 In daylight, this would have been nearly impossible without detection, but the night's shadows combined with the ruins' own luminescence created natural concealment for someone who understood how to use it.

+Wei pressed himself against a crystalline wall as a patrol of outer disciples passed nearby, their lanterns sweeping across the ruins.
+Their voices carried clearly in the night air.

+"The Order representatives are on edge," one said.
+"Something about these ruins has them concerned."

+"Did you see how they questioned that servant?" another replied.
+"Strange to pay so much attention to someone so insignificant."

-Wei's Echo Chamber, still developing but already functional, provided additional advantage.
+Wei waited until they passed before continuing.
+His Echo Chamber, still developing but already functional, provided additional advantage.
 The hollowing technique Sutra had taught him created subtle resonance with the inverted energy patterns of the ruins, allowing him to perceive pathways and obstacles that conventional senses might miss.

+A sudden cracking sound froze him in place.
+Ahead, a crystalline formation was shifting, its structure realigning as if responding to some unseen force.
+Wei watched as it created a narrow passage that hadn't existed moments before.

+"The ruins recognize your Echo Chamber," Sutra explained.
+"They're responding to your presence."

 "The patrol will return to standard pattern in approximately four minutes," Sutra advised as Wei approached the western section.
 "The chamber access, extraction of knowledge, and retreat must all occur within that window."